CarmeloXue/transfer_system/README.md

 ### Assumptions

+Users can make free transfer between each other with valid amount, and user can have pending transactions.

+When user make transfer, I'll deduct from his account first, this means he will see he's amount changed, even before transaction fulfil.

 #### Amount check

  - Allow input string with maximum 6 decimal digits
  - Inside system, I inflate float value by 100000 and used to do calculation
  - When return amount to user, will deflate by 100000

+ But this will bring one issue, cos I save amount in int64 in golang.
+So there will be a case destination account cannot add a certain amount due to exceed limit.
+ The flow will be Try(deduct from user success) -> Confirm(add to user failed).
+In current design, I have to manually refund to source user(And this somehow violate TCC rules).

 ### Account Service Endpoints